 The Education Savings Bond Program allows Series EE and I bonds purchased after 1989 by someone age 24 or older to be redeemed tax-free when the proceeds are used to pay for higher education, including contributions to a 529 plan.

 Parents of UGMA/UTMA owners may also want to consider converting their child’s account into a 529 plan, especially if they will be applying for federal financial aid.
-In the EFC calculation, assets held in UGMA/UTMA accounts are counted as student assets, and are assessed at 20%.
+Assets held in UGMA/UTMA accounts are counted as student assets on the FAFSA and are assessed at 20%, which can increase the Student Aid Index (SAI, formerly referred to as Expected Family Contribution or EFC).
 529 plan assets are considered parental assets, which are assessed at a maximum of 5.64% of their value.
-That means an UGMA/UTMA account valued at $10,000 would increase a student’s EFC by $2,000, but $10,000 in a 529 account would only increase EFC by up to $564.
-And remember, higher EFC means less financial aid for the student.
+That means an UGMA/UTMA account valued at $10,000 would increase a student’s SAI by $2,000, but $10,000 in a 529 account would only increase SAI by up to $564.
+And remember, higher SAI means less financial aid for the student.

 501(c)(3) charitable organizations

 A charitable organization wouldn’t use a 529 plan for tax savings, since investment earnings are already exempt from income tax, but there are other reasons for a 501(c)(3) to consider a 529 plan, such as quality of investments, low management fees and due diligence provided by the sponsoring state.
 There is also no named beneficiary; so all funds held by the charity can be accumulated into a single account.
 Charitable organizations may use the 529 plan to fund scholarships, in which case the beneficiary will be named when the recipient is chosen and distributions are made.